TheRebelOfBabylon/golearnbtc/blog.md

 		amount: 954070,
 	}
 ```
-Any attribute not explicitely assigned a value is given a zero default value.
+Any attribute not explicitely assigned a value is given a value of zero by default.
 What we just defined above are the input and outputs of the transaction we are building.
-The `TxIn` references the previous transaction, in this case the transaction from the tBTC faucet to our first address.
+The `TxIn` references the previous transaction, which, in this case, is the transaction from the tBTC faucet to our first address.
 It also specifies the index of the output of this transaction that belongs to us.
 By checking the transaction information on the block explorer, we can see that our unspent transaction output (UTXO) was in the 1st index.
-The `TxOut`s we created only specify the amount.
-If you sum both amounts and compare this with the UTXO that the `TxIn` references, the sum of the `TxOut`s are less than the amount referenced as input.
+The outputs we created only specify the amount.
+If you sum both amounts and compare this with the amount that the `TxIn` references, the sum of the outputs are less than the amount referenced as input.
 The difference between both amounts is the transaction fee that the miner claims when your transaction is successfully included in a block.
 Another curious thing about the Bitcoin protocol is that we don't specify an input amount but instead only reference outputs from previous transactions.
-A great analogy to understand this design choice is via comparison with physical cash.
+A great analogy to understand this design choice is via a comparison with physical cash:

 	Suppose we went to a store and bought a 20$ item with a 50$ bill.
 The cashier will take our 50$ and give us 30$ in change.
 We will assume there are no 30$ bills and instead assume we received a 20$ bill first and then a 10$ bill.
+This would be like having a transaction input be the 50$ bill with three outputs, 20$ to the cashier, 20$ and 10$ back to us.
 Now we go to a different store and we wish to purchase a 5$ item.
 Using the lens of the Bitcoin protocol, to send 5$ to the shop clerk, we must first reference the past transaction we made at the first store, the one where we received 20$ and 10$.
-We either reference the 20$ output (index of 0) or the 10$ output (index of 1) or both.
+We either reference the 20$ output (index of 1) or the 10$ output (index of 2) or both.
 In any case, we don't try and cut the bill in quarters or in halves so that the merchant receives 5$ exactly.
 UTXOs, like cash, cannot be partially consumed.
 But we can specify what denominations of change we would like to receive.
 For example, I may use the 10$ bill and tell the shop clerk that I would like to receive two 2$ bills and a 1$ bill as change.
-In Bitcoin terms, this would mean we would have 3 `TxOuts`, 2 with an amount of 2$ and one with an amount of 1$.
-The great thing about Bitcoin is that a single Bitcoin can be subdivided into 100 million parts and a `TxOut` amount can be any amount of Satoshis we desire, so long as the sum total of these amounts does not exceed the referenced amount in the inputs.
+In Bitcoin terms, this would mean we would have three `TxOuts`, two with an amount of 2$ and one with an amount of 1$.
+The great thing about Bitcoin is that a single Bitcoin can be subdivided into 100 million parts and a `TxOut` amount can be any amount we desire, so long as the sum total of these amounts does not exceed the referenced amount in the inputs.
 The `TxOut` amounts are denominated in units of 1/100 million of a Bitcoin, aka a Satoshi.

-Above, we have two `TxOut` because in the first `TxOut` is the specified amount (50 000 satoshis) being sent to our second bitcoin address.
+Above, we have two `TxOut` because the first `TxOut` is the specified amount (50 000 satoshis) being sent to our second bitcoin address.
 The second `TxOut` is the remaining change we are sending back to ourselves (954 070 satoshis).
 If we so desired, we could split our second `TxOut` into two `TxOut` each with an amount that together sums up to 954 070.
 If the recipient so desired, we could also split 50 000 satoshis into any combination of outputs that sum to 50 000.

 To broadcast a Bitcoin transaction to other nodes in the network, we must follow a standard format for encoding the transactions.
 Each component of a transaction has it's own specified way of being encoded.
 The scripts in the transactions are encoded as per the `ScriptEncode()` methods. `TxIn` and `TxOut` are encoded via the `txin_encode()` and `txout_encode()` methods, implemented below
 ```